jkjack/ms-translate-cache/README.md

-# ms-translate-cache
+# uservice-translate-cache
 Microservice responsible to use an google api to translate text and save the results in cache

 ### Installation

-ms-translate-cache use nvm to version control. if you don't have nvm, install it [here](https://github.com/creationix/nvm/blob/master/README.md)
+uservice-translate-cache use nvm to version control. if you don't have nvm, install it [here](https://github.com/creationix/nvm/blob/master/README.md)

 Run:

 ```
-nvm use
+nvm install
 ```
 Install the node package modules used on project:
 ```